Average Rent Prices in Aurora

 Aurora, CO is mid-size city where a mountain-or-desert economy where natural beauty attracts workers willing to accept moderate salaries.
-That economic DNA directly affects what you'll pay for rent prices, which runs slightly cheaper here than in the typical American city — about 10% below average.
+That economic DNA directly affects what you'll pay for rent prices, which lands on the expensive side, with prices 30% above the US benchmark.
 With a median household income of $61K and a local market shaped by a labor market where supply roughly matches demand, keeping service prices near national benchmarks, the pricing picture here is more nuanced than a single number suggests.

 The dry climate is gentle on homes, but water scarcity adds hidden costs to landscaping, pool maintenance, and utility bills.
 In Aurora, that climate reality intersects with an economy built on a mountain-or-desert economy where natural beauty attracts workers willing to accept moderate salaries.
 The result for rent prices is a market where a labor market where supply roughly matches demand, keeping service prices near national benchmarks.
 A median household income of $61K frames what's affordable — and what isn't.